2020 Carlton Football Club season: Impact of COVID-19 pandemic

-Senior Personnel
+Senior personnel

 Mark LoGiudice continued as club president, a role he has held since June 2014.

 David Teague entered his first full season as the appointed senior coach of the club, having served as caretaker during the second half of 2019 after Brendon Bolton was sacked.
 Teague was appointed senior coach on a three-year contract with two rounds remaining in the 2019 season.
 To the coaching panel over the preseason were added: assistant coach Henry Playfair, who became head of coaching performance; AFL Academy manager Luke Power, who became head of development; and Geelong Falcons coach Daniel O'Keefe in a development coaching role.
 Power replaced Shane Watson, who departed after four years with the club.
 Following the trade and draft periods, general manager of List Management and Strategy Stephen Silvagni departed the club after five years in the role.
 The financial pressure of the coronavirus pandemic, as well as the termination of the affiliation with the Northern Blues, resulted in Northern coach Josh Fraser being terminated.

 Patrick Cripps and Sam Docherty continued in their roles as joint captains for the second consecutive season – with Docherty playing his first games as captain after having missed the 2019 season (as well as the 2018 season) due to injury.
 Liam Jones, Jacob Weitering and Sam Walsh were added to the club's expanded seven-man leadership group, with Ed Curnow and Marc Murphy holding their places.
 Veteran Kade Simpson stepped aside from the group.

+Squad for 2020

 Statistics are correct as of end of 2019 season.

 Flags represent the state of origin, i.e. the state in which the player played his Under-18s football.